 I wrote this blog for those mothers who are facing sleep training pressure from partners, family members or other mothers.
 I want you to know that you are right to be wary of sleep training, right to want to respond to your baby, and completely and utterly 100% entitled to make the decisions about how to nurture your baby.
 As mothers we are constantly being undermined and made to doubt ourselves and our abilities, but deep down you know exactly what your baby needs – mostly what your baby needs is YOU.
 I hope this blog helps to remind you of that.

 If you have ever attempted or considered sleep training yourself, I want you to know I genuinely do not judge you as a bad person for doing so.
 Like I said, I’ve been almost to the brink myself and I know how hard it is.
 The thing is, there ARE alternatives that are much more ethical and developmentally supportive to your baby.
-I’ve got a blog post on my top gentle sleep techniques here and a free mini-ebook on the most powerful evidence-based method I’ve found so far below:
+I’ve got a blog post on my top gentle sleep techniques here and a free guide to surviving sleep regressions (or progressions, as I prefer).

 And finally, in the face of endless sleep training culture, I was incredibly relieved to find the Facebook group The Beyond Sleep Training Project, which has (at the time of writing) over 112,000 members worldwide.
 It is a rapidly growing evidence-based resource and support network for parents wishing to find baby and infant sleep solutions that don’t involve leaving our babies to cry.